bjomariejay/project-ticket-management-system/project-ticket-management-system/backend/development-guide.md

 # Backend Development Guide

-## TECH STACK USED
+## Contents

+- Quick Start
+- Tech Stack
+- Project Structure
+- Environment & Database Access
+- Module Overview
+- Database Docs
+- Developer Workflow
+- Login Endpoint Reference
+- JWT Implementation

+## Quick Start

+1. **Install prerequisites** – Node.js 18+, npm 9+, PostgreSQL 14+ (or Docker Desktop if you prefer containers).
+2. **Install dependencies** by running `npm install` inside both `backend` and `ts-fe-react`.
+3. **Initialize the database** via `psql -f db-init.sql` (or run the schema inside pgAdmin).
+This seeds sample workspaces, users, and tickets so you can log in immediately.
+4. **Start servers** with `npm run dev` in each folder.
+Frontend will hot-reload on `http://localhost:5173`, backend on `http://localhost:4000`.

+## Tech Stack

-- fe: React
+- **Frontend**: React + Vite + TypeScript (living in `ts-fe-react`).
-- be: NodeJs Express (framework)
+- **Backend**: Node.js with Express 5 framework.
-- db: PostgreSQL (a dependable relational database with migrations and SQL tooling)
+- **Database**: PostgreSQL accessed through the native `pg` driver in database.js

-## CONNECTION
+## Project Structure

+- `backend/` – routes, controllers, models, middleware, and config.
+- `ts-fe-react/` –api, components, context, hooks, pages, types and utils.
+- `database.dbml` – Canonical schema or DB structure.

+Most backend code follows a simple layering pattern: **routes → controllers → models/utilities**.
+When adding features, keep business logic in models/helpers so routes stay thin.

+## Environment & Database Access

-You can connect to the database in two supportive ways, depending on which workflow you prefer:
+You can connect to the database in two supportive ways, depending on your workflow:

-1. **pgAdmin 4 (GUI)** – connect with `postgres://postgres:123@localhost:5432/project_ticket_management` or whatever credentials you configure in `.env`.
+1. **pgAdmin 4 (GUI)** – connect with `postgres://postgres:123@localhost:5432/project_ticket_management` or the DSN stored in `.env`.
-   - Port 5432: confirm the port inside pgAdmin by opening the database, right-clicking, choosing **Query Tool**, and running `SHOW port;`.
+   - Confirm the port via pgAdmin: right-click the database → Query Tool → run `SHOW port;`.
-   - Password 123: pgAdmin stores a hashed version, so you won't see the raw value there—update it via the UI if needed.
+   - Passwords encrypted with HASHED so we can only update password.
-2. **Docker Compose (hands-off)** – simply run `docker-compose up -d` and let containers spin up the database and any supporting services.
-It's a fantastic option when you want a consistent environment fast.
+2. **Docker Compose** – run `docker-compose up -d` from the repo root.
+Containers start PostgreSQL plus any supporting services with predictable ports.

-## MODULES
+## Module Overview

+Think of the platform as a constellation of focused modules working together:

 - **Authentication & Workspaces** – manages signup, login, and scoping users to their workspace so data stays organized.
-- **Projects & Channels** – provide lightweight containers for tickets, giving teams flexibility whether they prefer project or channel metaphors.
+- **Projects & Channels** – provide containers for tickets, giving teams flexibility whether they prefer project or channel metaphors.
 - **Tickets** – the heart of the system, with creation, assignment, reviewer workflows, privacy controls, and threaded discussions.
-- **Dashboards & Reports** – surface productivity snapshots plus reviewer- and project-level histories to keep momentum visible.
+- **Dashboards & Reports** – offer productivity snapshots plus reviewer- and project-level histories.
-- **Notifications & DMs** – help collaborators stay in sync through real-time nudges and direct conversations without leaving the workspace.
+- **Notifications & DMs** – keep collaborators in sync through alerts and lightweight conversations.

-Treat each module as an API boundary: controllers should stay lean, business logic belongs in models/services, and shared utilities live under `utils/`.
-Following that discipline keeps the codebase approachable as it grows.

-## DATABASE DOCS
+## Database Docs

-check `database.dbml` for database diagram
+We document schema changes in `database.dbml`.
+Open it in [DBML](https://dbdiagram.io/home) or your favorite ERD viewer to review relationships, constraints, and seed values.
+Keeping the diagram in sync with migrations helps everyone reason about joins and indexes before touching SQL.

-## DEVELOPER WORKFLOW
+## Developer Workflow

-There are 2 folders in our project: `backend` and `ts-fe-react`.
-A smooth workflow is to open two terminals so both apps can run concurrently:
+Run the frontend and backend simultaneously for the smoothest development loop:

-- **Terminal 1**: `cd backend` then `npm run dev` to launch the API at `http://localhost:4000` (or your configured port).
+- **Terminal 1**: `cd backend && npm run dev` to start the API (`http://localhost:4000`).
-- **Terminal 2**: `cd ts-fe-react` then `npm run dev` to start Vite on `http://localhost:5173`.
+- **Terminal 2**: `cd ts-fe-react && npm run dev` to start the UI (`http://localhost:5173`).

 ### Check BE WORKS

-1. BE FLOW = Route → Controller → Model → Database
+1. BE Structures = Route → Controller → Model → Database
-2. BE PORT = BE application runs app with port 4000 check .env
+2. BE PORT = BE runs app with port 4000 check .env
 3. RUN APPLICATOIN = type npm run dev
 4. open this end point http://localhost:4000/api/showUsers we see the users data
 5. implement showUsers =